NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Catalog_v1.1.0.md

 #### aRPD and RPD Depth

-> The apparent Redox Potential Discontinuity (aRPD) is a measurement of
-> the depth of the “color break,” that is, the maximum color difference
-> below the sediment-water interface at which lighter-colored (tan,
-> brown, beige, yellow, or red), more-oxidized surface sediments
-> transition into darker-colored (grey, black, or blue-black),
-> more-reduced deeper sediments.
-The depth of the aRPD is easily
-> measured, and it has been found to be an extremely useful parameter in
-> characterizing certain biogeochemical aspects of the sedimentary
-> environment.
-For instance, the aRPD represents the depth at which iron
-> exists as colored, insoluble, ferric hydroxides, which dissolve into
-> solution as iron monosulfides in a reducing environment, e.g., in the
-> presence of sulfate reduction (Teal et al. 2009).
+> The apparent Redox Potential Discontinuity (aRPD) is a measurement of the depth of the “color break,” that is, the maximum color difference below the sediment-water interface at which lighter-colored (tan, brown, beige, yellow, or red), more-oxidized surface sediments transition into darker-colored (grey, black, or blue-black) more-reduced deeper sediments.
+The depth of the aRPD is easily measured, and it has been found to be an extremely useful parameter in characterizing certain biogeochemical aspects of the sedimentary environment.
+For instance, the aRPD represents the depth at which iron exists as colored, insoluble, ferric hydroxides, which dissolve into solution as iron monosulfides in a reducing environment, e.g., in the presence of sulfate reduction (Teal et al. 2009).
 >
-> The aRPD is strongly correlated to the true RPD depth (Grizzle and
-> Penniman 1991; Rosenberg et al. 2001), which is the depth where Eh
-> (measured sediment reduction/oxidation potential) is zero.
-Both values
-> are very useful as proxies for bioturbation (because the values are
-> extended deeper by the effects of bioturbating fauna), and both are
-> correlated to bottom-water dissolved-oxygen concentration (Rosenberg
-> 1977; Diaz, Cutter, and Rhoads 1994; Cicchetti et al. 2006).
-The aRPD
-> can be measured with a variety of techniques including retrieval of
-> cores, sediment profile imaging, and direct observation.
-The RPD can
-> be measured using microelectrodes, either in retrieved cores or *in
-> situ*.
+> The aRPD is strongly correlated to the true RPD depth (Grizzle and Penniman 1991; Rosenberg et al. 2001), which is the depth where Eh (measured sediment reduction/oxidation potential) is zero.
+Both values are very useful as proxies for bioturbation (because the values are extended deeper by the effects of bioturbating fauna), and both are correlated to bottom-water dissolved-oxygen concentration (Rosenberg 1977; Diaz, Cutter, and Rhoads 1994; Cicchetti et al. 2006).
+The aRPD can be measured with a variety of techniques including retrieval of cores, sediment profile imaging, and direct observation.
+The RPD can be measured using microelectrodes, either in retrieved cores or *in situ*.
 >
-> RPD (centimeters) – The RPD is measured with electrodes, and is
-> reported in centimeters.
+> RPD (centimeters) – The RPD is measured with electrodes, and is > reported in centimeters.
 >
-> aRPD depth (centimeters), muddy sediments – The aRPD depth is measured
-> at the color transition based on direct observation or from images,
-> and it can be reported in centimeters or following the terms defined
-> below (from Nilsson and Rosenberg 1997).
-These modifier terms apply
-> only to sediments that contain some mud; aRPD depths manifest
-> differently in sand sediments that are dominated by different
-> diffusional processes and rates.
+> aRPD depth (centimeters), muddy sediments – The aRPD depth is measured > at the color transition based on direct observation or from images, > and it can be reported in centimeters or following the terms defined > below (from Nilsson and Rosenberg 1997).
+These modifier terms apply > only to sediments that contain some mud; aRPD depths manifest > differently in sand sediments that are dominated by different > diffusional processes and rates.

 #### Zero (aRPD and RPD Depth)